teen driversafety guide

 Especially important is making sure those in the back of the car wear a safety belt.
 If a crash were to take place, those in the back of the car would be thrown into the back of the front seats at a great force, often causing major bodily injury to the driver and front passenger.

 Minimizing the in-car distractions are one part of being safer, but the manner in which a teen drives is equally important.
 The natural tendency for any new driver finally allowed out on the road is to go as fast as possible and enjoy their freedom.
+This is why insurance rates are typically higher but we can help you find cheap car insurance for teens.

 According to the DMV, defensive driving involves the following: